ParthAhuja143/zania/README.md

 ## Overview

 This project provides a simple full-stack application using **React**, **TypeScript**, and **localStorage** for data persistence.
 The goal is to manage document cards (like Bank Draft, Invoice, etc.) and store them in the browser's `localStorage` for data permanence across page reloads.
 A mocked REST API is used to fetch and add data to `localStorage`.

+> **NOTE**: Service workers in a dockerized environment need an SSL certificate, which is not possible for the project currently.
+Hence, the APIs don't work in the dockerized environment due to service workers not being registered.
+Kindly test in development mode.

 ## Table of Contents

 - [Overview](#overview)
 - [Project Structure](#project-structure)
 - [Features](#features)